 However Suzuki is reportedly also restricting sales in Europe because it doesn’t want to push up its average CO2 levels, according to a UK dealer posting on PistonHeads this week.
 He was responding to a customer who had heard a similar story from their Suzuki dealer.

 The Jimny’s relative poor fuel economy means it emits high CO2 levels of either 154g/km or 170g/km depending on whether the 1.5-litre engine is paired to a manual or automatic gearbox.

-Too many Jimny sales compared to the more frugal Ignis or Swift models will push up Suzuki’s average CO2, leading to fines from the European Union if it goes above its target.
+Too many Jimny sales compared to the more frugal Suzuki Ignis or Suzuki Swift models will push up Suzuki’s average CO2, leading to fines from the European Union if it goes above its target.
 Suzuki has a bespoke agreement similar to that of Jaguar Land Rover, meaning it’s target is higher than the 95g/km fleet average set for 2020/21, but the maker can’t currently call upon electric or plug-in hybrid vehicles to compensate for its petrol-only sales.